Hot-Melt Prepreg Machine Features

 Unwinds and Rewinds

-The UD machines require unwinds and rewinds for various papers, films, scrim, and poly liners.
+Our UD machines incorporate unwinds and rewinds for various papers, films, scrim, poly liners and edge trim.

-- All unwinds feature tension control through brakes or AC drives and are normally load cell controlled through the PLC
+- All unwinds (Let-offs) incorporate tension control, using brakes or AC drives

-- Fixed, turret and guided versions are available
+- Fixed, turret and guided unwinds are available

-- Cantilevered unwinds are available on narrow machines
+- On narrow-web machines, cantilevered unwinds are available

-- Some positions feature removable carts for loading and unloading
+- Some positions incorporate a removable cart for loading and unloading